s-expressionists/Eclector/README.md

 The `eclector` system provides a portable implementation of a reader following the Common Lisp specification.

+**``eclector`` is in an early phase of its development.
+Its ASDF system structure, package structure, exported symbols and protocols may all change at any time without prior notice.**

 ## Tutorial ##

 ### Basics ###